kwonus/AV-Engine/README.md

 ### AVX-Lib Internals

 AVX-Lib simplifies access to the [Digital-AV SDK](https://github.com/kwonus/Digital-AV).
 The SDK provides NLP and linguistic features of the King James Bible.
 To be clear, the Digital-AV is what makes searches and rendering in the AVX-Framework, both feasible and fast.
 AVX-Lib is compiled with Dotnet 8.
 AVX-Lib leverages the latest "Omega" release of Digital-AV.
 The Omega release exposes the entire SDK in a single binary file that includes a built-in index/directory (the earlier "Z-Series" release of Digital-AV was far more cumbersome.
 There were numerous files and a lot more provisioning steps that were placed upon the consumer of the SDK).
 In short, AVX-Lib is a component of the Digital-AV SDK, and is designed specicially to simplify its use.
+To be clear, when we say "consumer", there is no implied cost.
+All component of the AVX framework are as free as the gospel.

 ### AV-Engine Internals